octo-kumo/physics-project/src/markdowns/qubit_states.md

 While the electron is transitioning from the down state to the up state, we can stop it at any position, and that would create a superposition state for the qubit, with different phases for the states $0$ and $1$.
 Entanglement works similarly but exposing two or more qubits to microwaves at the same time.

-All in all, the qubits must be handled in a very isolated environment that is cooled to temperatures less than 1 Kelvin and isolated from any electromagnetic radiation.
+All in all, the qubits must be handled in a very isolated environment that is cooled to temperatures less than 1 Kelvin and isolated from any electromagnetic radiation for the quantum computer to function properly.